 10. Collateralization, Safekeeping, and Custody

-All investment securities purchased by the Treasurer or held as collateral on either deposits or investments shall be held in third-party safekeeping at a financial institution (to be designated as the “Custodian”) qualified to act in this capacity.
+All investment securities purchased by the Treasurer or held as collateral on either deposits or investments shall be held in third-party safekeeping at a financial institution, to be designated as the “Custodian”, qualified to act in this capacity.
 All securities held for the Treasurer account will be held free and clear of any lien and all transactions will be conducted on a delivery-versus-payment (DVP) basis.
 The Custodian shall issue a safekeeping receipt to the Treasurer listing the specific instrument, rate, maturity and other pertinent information.
 On a monthly basis, the custodian will also provide reports that list all securities held for the Treasurer, the book value of holdings, and the market value at month end.
 Representatives of the Custodian responsible for, or in any manner involved with, the safekeeping and custody process of the Portfolio shall be bonded to such a degree as to protect the Treasurer and Clark County against losses from malfeasance and misfeasance.

-11. Internal Control
+11. Internal Controls

 The Treasurer shall establish and monitor a set of written internal controls designed to protect Participant’s cash and cash equivalent assets and to ensure proper accounting and reporting of the investment transactions.
 Internal controls shall include, but not be limited to: